Richard J. Estes

-Richard J. Estes is a research social worker, consultant, author, and academic, serving as professor emeritus of Social Work and Social Policy at the University of Pennsylvania in Philadelphia.
-His research spans international social work and comparative social welfare, national and international social development, quality of life and well-being studies, and socio-economic-political development patterns in Islamic nations, as well as factors contributing to Islamic militancy and terrorism.
+Richard James Thomas Estes was an American research social worker, consultant, author and academic, who was professor emeritus of Social Work and Social Policy at the University of Pennsylvania in Philadelphia.
+His research spanned international social work and comparative social welfare, national and international social development, quality of life and well-being studies, and socio-economic-political development patterns in Islamic nations, as well as factors contributing to Islamic militancy and terrorism.

-Estes has authored journal articles and books, including The Social Progress of Nations, Trends in World Social Development, and The Pursuit of Human Wellbeing.
-He has received awards, including two Fulbright-Hays Senior Research Awards (1978, 1979), a Distinguished Fulbright Scholar Award to Yonsei University in Seoul (1994), the Alumni Recognition Award from the University of Pennsylvania School of Social Work (1996), the Best Article in Social Indicators Research Award from the International Society for Quality of Life Studies (ISQOLS) (1996), the Council on Social Work Education (CSWE)'s Distinguished Recent Contributions to Social Work Education Award (1997), the International Rhoda G. Sarnat Award from the National Association of Social Workers (1997), the Global Commission of the CSWE's Partner in International Education Award (2005), and the ISQOLS Distinguished Quality of Life Research Award (2009).
+Estes authored journal articles and books, including The Social Progress of Nations, Trends in World Social Development, and The Pursuit of Human Wellbeing.
+He received awards, including two Fulbright-Hays Senior Research Awards (1978, 1979), a Distinguished Fulbright Scholar Award to Yonsei University in Seoul (1994), the Alumni Recognition Award from the University of Pennsylvania School of Social Work (1996), the Best Article in Social Indicators Research Award from the International Society for Quality of Life Studies (ISQOLS) (1996), the Council on Social Work Education (CSWE)'s Distinguished Recent Contributions to Social Work Education Award (1997), the International Rhoda G. Sarnat Award from the National Association of Social Workers (1997), the Global Commission of the CSWE's Partner in International Education Award (2005), and the ISQOLS Distinguished Quality of Life Research Award (2009).

-Estes was elected Social Worker of the Year by the Pennsylvania Chapter of the National Association of Social Workers in 1992 and was inducted into the American Academy of Social Work and Social Welfare (AASWSW) in 2013.
+He was elected Social Worker of the Year by the Pennsylvania Chapter of the National Association of Social Workers in 1992 and was inducted into the American Academy of Social Work and Social Welfare (AASWSW) in 2013.
 That same year, the International Society for Quality of Life Studies established a permanently endowed lecture series in his name on international and comparative studies in quality-of-life research.
-In 2010, the University of Pennsylvania established the annual Richard J. Estes Global Citizenship Award on the occasion of his retirement from Penn.
+The University of Pennsylvania also established the annual Richard J. Estes Global Citizenship Award.

-Education
+Early life and education

-Estes earned an AB from La Salle University, followed by a Master of Social Work degree from the University of Pennsylvania and a Doctor of Social Welfare degree from the University of California, Berkeley.
+Richard James Thomas Estes was born in Philadelphia, Pennsylvania on June 20, 1942.
+He earned an AB from La Salle University, followed by a Master of Social Work degree from the University of Pennsylvania and a Doctor of Social Welfare degree from the University of California, Berkeley.
 He received a post-master's Certificate in Psychiatric Social Work from the Menninger Foundation in Topeka, Kansas in 1968.

 Career

-Estes began his academic career at the University of Pennsylvania in 1973 and has held the title of professor emeritus of Social Work and Social Policy since 2010.
+Estes began his academic career at the University of Pennsylvania in 1973 and held the title of professor emeritus of Social Work and Social Policy from 2010 until his death in 2026.
 He acted as chair of the graduate concentration in Social and Economic Development (SED) and directed the School's international programs until his retirement.

-Estes was the founding President of the Philadelphia Area Chapter of the Society for International Development (SID) and has held leadership roles, including serving as President of the Group for the Advancement of Doctoral Education (GADE) and as Chair of the Council on External Relations for the Global Commission of the Council on Social Work Education (CSWE).
+He was the founding President of the Philadelphia Area Chapter of the Society for International Development (SID) and held leadership roles, including serving as President of the Group for the Advancement of Doctoral Education (GADE) and as Chair of the Council on External Relations for the Global Commission of the Council on Social Work Education (CSWE).
 In 2004, he was elected president of ISQOLS, an international organization of research scholars focused on quality of life and wellbeing studies.